meridianarc/griptape-docs/docs/tutorial/wsecretjs.md

 There you have it, a fully functional dApp on Secret Network.

-Quickly, clicking the button we added trigger method `increment`.
-Increment use the wsjs.executeContract method to send a transaction to the chain.
-Then, in turn, increment calls `getTheCount()` which refreshes the value of theCount just like before.
-And that's it!
+To sum up, by clicking the button we trigger method `increment`.
+Increment use the `wsjs.executeContract()` method to send a transaction to the chain.
+Then, in turn, `getTheCount()` is called which queries to get the updated number.

 ::: warning
   Take note of the **try{ const res ... } catch(e) { console.log(e) } syntax.
 This is a temp fix to an issue where the response from a contract isn't a valid json object.
 :::

+## Up Next

 So this is great, it works, but it has issues.
 For one the state of the contract is being represented in this one component.
 That is okay when the app only has one, but what about when it gets bigger.
 When you have 5 components, 20, 100?

-This problem is one that application frameworks like Vue and React have dealt with by extracting the state and it's associate logic into stores that are accisble anywhere.
-We knew we wanted to do this here, early, so that it didn't become a problem that you had to solve with a lot of refactoring only after you app grew to an unmaintanable level.
-But frankly state management tools introduce the need for a lot of boilerplate.
-We decided to blend the store with the contract into what we are calling Griptape Contract State.
-What is Griptape Contract State and how do you use it?
-We will find out next with The Contract.
+This problem is one that application frameworks like Vue and React have dealt with by extracting the state and it's associate logic into stores that are accessible throughout the app.
+When building Griptape, we knew we wanted do this early so that apps have reactive state by default.
+And this is where **Griptape Contract Stores** come in.